 Dr. Jay Kacherski

 ”Virtuosismo” and “technical dominance” are the words used by the press to describe American guitarist, Jay Kacherski.
-A native of New York, Kacherski has performed around the world as a soloist and member of the highly praised Texas Guitar Quartet.
-He has performed at distinguished music festivals and venues such as the Festival International de Guitarra de Taxco, Mexico, the Florida Guitar Foundation, the Brevard Music Center, Round Top, the New Orleans International Guitar Festival, the Southern Guitar Festival, and the International Guitar Art Festival in Shenzhen, China.
+A native of New York, Kacherski has performed around the world as a soloist and member of the Grammy nominated Texas Guitar Quartet.
+He has performed at distinguished music festivals and venues such as the Festival International de Guitarra de Taxco, Mexico, the Florida Guitar Foundation, the Brevard Music Center, Round Top, the New Orleans International Guitar Festival, the Austin Classical Guitar Society, and the International Guitar Art Festival in Shenzhen, China.
 He has also collaborated with Grammy-winners and nominees such as the chamber choir Conspirare, Chilean flutist Viviana Guzman, and the Los Angeles Guitar Quartet.

 Jay Kacherski spent two years living in Mexico as a Fulbright Scholar and member of the guitar faculty at the Escuela Nacional de Música, the music conservatory for the National University of Mexico (UNAM) researching, performing, and promoting contemporary classical guitar music of Mexico.
 His guide and teacher for this work was the world-renowned Mexican guitarist Dr. Juan Carlos Laguna.
 Kacherski has since premiered and recorded many new works from Mexico and has created a complete catalog of Mexican guitar works with links to videos, audio, scores, and more that can be found at www.kacherskiguitar.com.